frmichel/morph-xr2rml/README_code_architecture.md

 Below we describe the architecture of classes regarding the treatment of RDBs.
 This is easily adapted to the case of MongoDB.

 ### Materialization process
+The description below talks about SQL queries but the very same process can be translated to MongoDB.

 For each triples map (R2RMLTriplesMap) of the mapping document (R2RMLMappingDocument):

 - Unfold the triples map (MorphRDBUnfolder.unfoldTriplesMap): unfolding means to progressively